 There are certain times when the statute of limitations can be accelerated or extended.
 For example, you have less time to file a legal claim if you believe that the government is responsible for your injury.
 On the other hand, you may have additional time to file your claim if you did not identify your injury right away.

 You can make sure that you are able to get the money you deserve after your accident by contacting an experienced West Palm Beach attorney as soon as possible.
-Call Lavent Law today for help.
+Call Lavent Law, P.A. today for help.

 What Should I Do After a West Palm Beach Car Accident?